ClarkAllen1556/resume_site/src/assets/meta/Resume.md

 * Spring 2020 - Current
 * Tokyo, Japan

 Currently, I'm working for NTT Communication Engineering as a system designer.
 Here, I am tasked with solving unique and challenging system integration issues.
-I use a varraity of tools to develop new system architectures to achieve a flexible system that will meet our specific development needs.
+I use a variety of tools to develop new system architectures to achieve a flexible system that will meet our specific development needs.

 ### Software Engineering Intern - Automation/Test, Sensus Boise